naugtur/node-diagnostics-howtos/flame-graphs.md

 Why do I need them at all?

 Well, without these options you'll still get a flame graph, but with most bars labeled `v8::Function::Call`.

 ## Examples

 See a real flame graph - download the file from /samples/flame-graph-example.html

-Or even better, practice capturing it yourself with /samples/flame-graph-exercise [flame graph exercise](./samples/flame-graph-exercise)
+Or even better, practice capturing it yourself with [a flame graph exercise](https://github.com/naugtur/node-example-flamegraph)